 -

-Reorder accuracy improved by 35%, which cut waste and reduced shipping delays.
+Reorder accuracy improved by 35%, which cut waste and late shipments.

 -

-Customer satisfaction scores rose sharply, since orders arrived on time and with the right items.
+Customer satisfaction scores rose sharply, because orders arrived on time and complete.

 Trends Shaping the Future of Inventory Software